webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 Round-trip time measurement is a workaround for imperfect clock synchronization.

-Instead of operating on distributed clocks a WebRTC peer sends a special packet with it's own timestamp `sendertime1`.
+Instead of operating on distributed clocks a WebRTC peer sends a special packet with its own timestamp `sendertime1`.
 A cooperating peer receives the packet and reflects the timestamp back to the sender.
-Once original sender gets the reflected time it subtracts the  timestamp `sendertime1` from current time `sendertime2`.
+Once the original sender gets the reflected time it subtracts the timestamp `sendertime1` from the current time `sendertime2`.
 This time delta is called "round-trip propagation delay" or more commonly round-trip time.

 `rtt = sendertime2 - sendertime1`

 Half of the round trip time is considered to be a good enough approximation of transmission time.
 This workaround is not without drawbacks.
-It makes the assumption that it takes equal amount of time to send and receive packets.
+It makes the assumption that it takes an equal amount of time to send and receive packets.
 However on cellular networks, send and receive operations may not be time-symmetrical.
 You may have noticed that upload speeds on your phone are almost always lower than download speeds.